apache/skywalking-satellite/docs/en/setup/plugins/queue_memory-queue.md

 # Queue/memory-queue
 ## Description
-this is a memory queue to buffer the input event.
+This is a memory queue to buffer the input event.
 ## DefaultConfig
 ```yaml
 # The maximum buffer event size.